-The lecture is (inherently) interdisciplinary and ideally suited to teach students how to combine news and radar technology using digital beam shaping.
-The basic knowledge required for antennas and antenna groups, wave propagation, radar ambiguities and noise are explained in the lecture.
-This is followed by a detailed presentation of the various radiation shaping algorithms, each with reference to communication and radar systems and with application examples from satellite-based radar systems.
-Aspects such as digital and hybrid beam shaping, as well as MIMO and equivalent virtual antenna configuration are explained.
-Accompanying the lecture, exercises on the lecture material are given.
+The lecture is (inherently) interdisciplinary and ideally suited to teach students the combination if signal processing for imaging radar and digital beam-forming.
+The basic knowledge about antennas & antenna arrays, radar ambiguities and noise is explained in the lecture.
+This is followed by a details on various beam forming algorithms with reference to imaging radar systems and with application examples from spaceborne synthetic aperture radar (SAR).
+Aspects such as digital and hybrid beam forming, as well as MIMO and equivalent virtual antenna configuration are explained.
+Lecture notes (english) are offered to the participants to consolidated the study material.

+The lecture is be accompanied by exercises on the lecture material.
 These are discussed in a room exercise and the associated solutions are presented in detail.
-The voluntary computer internship (not relevant to grades) is closely linked to the lecture and the accompanying tutorial.
-It is based on the theory developed in the lecture and supplements this with practical experience.
-The tasks calculated in the tutorial as well as the further explanations are reproduced in the computer internship using simulations.